The Typing Training Topic

 Typings.gg is a sleek no-nonsense trainer.
 Choose how many words to type, and type them.

-The Typing of The Dead is an immensely fun game described in my Other Typing Tricks post.
+The Typing of The Dead is an immensely fun game, also described in the main Big Bag topic.
 Have a gander!

 Typer Shark Deluxe is another game I used to play a lot.
 The Scratch version didn't work for me, but there's also a download of the PopCap game around.